-Some of the lists in the bodies of (2)-(4) may be empty, i.e. n=0 or m=0.
+Some of the lists in the bodies of (2)-(4) may be empty, i.e. n = 0 or m = 0.
 This allows us to represent, in addition to properly "navigational" constraints, also classical constraints on categorical relations, e.g. keys or FDs.

 Example 5. (ex.
 1 and 4 cont.)
 In relation PatientUnit, the categorical attribute Unit takes values from the Unit category.
-We use a constraint of the form (1), namely: $\bot \leftarrow PatientUnit(u,d;p), \neg Unit(u)$.
-The constraint "No patient in intensive care unit during August 2005" becomes a dimensional (navigational) constraint of the form (3):
+We use a constraint of the form (1), namely: $\perp \leftarrow PatientUnit(u, d; p), \neg Unit(u)$ .
+The constraint 'No patient in intensive care unit after August 2005'' becomes a dimensional (navigation) constraint of the form (3):

-$$\bot \leftarrow [PatientWard(w, d; p), UnitWard(Intensive, w),$$
+$\perp \leftarrow [PatientWard(w, d; p), UnitWard(Intensive, w),$ (5)

-$$MonthDay(August2005, d)].$$ (5)
+MonthDay(August/2005, d)].

-Alternatively, we could apply a constraint directly on PatientUnit, without explicit navigation in the Hospital dimension, but we still need to navigate in the Time dimension: $\bot \leftarrow PatientUnit(\texttt{Intensive}, d; p), MonthDay(\texttt{August2005}, d)$.
+Alternatively, we could apply a constraint directly on PatientUnit, without explicit navigation in the Hospital dimension, but we still need mention navigation in the Time dimension: $\perp \leftarrow PatientUnit(Intensive, d; p), MonthDay(August/2005, d).$

-An egd of the form (2) says that "All thermometers in a unit are of the same type":

-$$t = t' \leftarrow Therm(w, t; n), Therm(w', t'; n'), UnitWard(u, w), UnitWard(u, w')$$ (6)

-with Therm(Ward, Thertype; Nurse) a categorical relation, and Ward, Thertype categorical attributes (the latter for an Instrument dimension).
+An egd of the form (2) says that "All thermometers in a unit are of the same type": $t = t' \leftarrow Therm(w, t; n)$ , Therm(w', t'; n'), UnitWard(u, w), UnitWard(u, w') (6) with Therm(Ward, Thertype; Nurse) a categorical relation, and Ward, Thertype categorical attributes (the latter for an Instrument dimension).
 This egd illustrates the flexibility of our approach.
-Even without having a categorical relation at the Unit, we could still impose a condition at that level.5
+Even without having a categorical relation at the Unit, we could still impose a condition at that level.